petertengg/petertengg.github.io/Trading/_posts/2025-09-28-smart-money-concepts-1-fair-value-gaps.md

 - Discussed what makes the best setups and what are the weakening factors to avoid
 - Finally we had a look at how market psychology works as a `conductor` who makes the price action and indicators `move in unison`

 This wraps up the theory about FVGs.
-In the next post, I will show you different approaches of trading FVGs.
+In the next post(!link), I will show you different approaches of trading FVGs.
 Stay tuned.

 ## Glossary